Automattic/jetpack/readme.txt

 **Bug fixes**

 * Carousel: avoid scrolling back to the top of the page when you close the Carousel view.
+* Connect Flow: sanitize from parameter when building connection URL.
 * Related Posts: do not add markup to attachment pages by default.
 * SEO Tools: support taxonomy archive pages in page titles.
 * Sharing: make sure the Whatsapp button works well in all browsers, including Firefox on desktop.